timschuetz/website/content/talks.md

 **PECE Workshops 2025**

-I'll be giving a series of introductory workshops for using the Platform for Experimental Collaborative Ethnography (PECE) for which you can register [here](https://docs.google.com/forms/d/e/1FAIpQLScvPhlu8zJAjiQKZNXd1h7rIh_fgpYQ3VaqKjrC0zJDEopfBQ/viewform?usp=preview).
+I'll be giving a series of introductory workshops for using the Platform for Experimental Collaborative Ethnography (PECE).
+You can register [here](https://docs.google.com/forms/d/e/1FAIpQLScvPhlu8zJAjiQKZNXd1h7rIh_fgpYQ3VaqKjrC0zJDEopfBQ/viewform?usp=preview).

 Novemeber 3, University of Marburg (with Ina Dietzsch) November 4, Goethe University Frankfurt (with Catherine Whittaker, Ingmar Lippert and Martina Klausner)